Certora/ERC4626_Workshop/Properties.md

 SenderIndependentProps
 ---
-> declaring methods env free checks this automatically for us.
-Otherwise one _could_ take two different env e1, env e2 and show that the return value of the function calls is equal for any environment.
 * `maxDeposit()` must assume the receiver/sender has infinite assets
 * `maxMint()` must assume the receiver/sender has infinite assets
 * `previewMint()` must not account for msg.sender asset balance